Mosher-Labs/.github/README.md

 1. **Go to Slack App Settings**
    - Visit the Slack app at <https://api.slack.com/apps>
-   - Select your app (or create a new one for Mosher Labs notifications)
+   - Select your app (or create a new one for Discr notifications)

 1. **Get the Bot User OAuth Token**
    - Navigate to **OAuth & Permissions** in the sidebar